If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Are Your Brakes Grinding, Squealing, Or Rattling?

-If you have never experienced the stares caused by noisy brakes – then count yourself lucky.
-But they don’t just provide instant fame; they’re also a safety risk.
+If you have never experienced the stares caused by noisy brakes – then count yourself fortunate.
+But they don’t just provide instant fame; they’re also a hazardous risk.

-Take rattling, for instance – like the shaking of a spray can.
-This often suggests a problem with your brake pads caused by thermal expansion.
-It is also possible that you have installed the wrong ones on your car.
+Take clattering, for instance – like the rattling of a spray can.
+This often indicates a problem with your brake pads caused by thermal expansion.
+It is also possible that you have installed the incorrect ones on your car.

 The Top 6 Reasons Behind Grinding Brakes